Policy 5900 — Academic Unit Reviews

 Site visit of the review team.

-Within four weeks of the site visit, the review team shall submit its report and recommendations to the Provost and Vice-President, Academic and Research.
-Within 10 days of receipt of the report, the Provost and Vice-President, Academic and Research shall forward the report to the academic unit and the Dean (or University Librarian).
+Within four weeks of the site visit, the review team shall submit its report and recommendations (as described in section 4.5) to the Provost and Vice-President, Academic and Research.
+Within 10 days of receipt of the report, the Provost and Vice-President, Academic and Research shall forward the report to the academic unit and the appropriate Dean.
+The Provost shall also provide a copy of the review team report to the University Planning Committee.

 End of February